Edit

 Get started with Phi Silica in the Windows App SDK

-Phi Silica is a local language model that you will be able to integrate into your Windows apps using the Windows App SDK.
+Phi Silica is a local language model that you can integrate into your Windows apps using the Windows App SDK.

 As Microsoft's most powerful NPU-tuned local language model, Phi Silica is optimized for efficiency and performance on Windows Copilot+ PCs devices while still offering many of the capabilities found in Large Language Models (LLMs).